-2014 (Crew): Has made seven appearances -- including four starts -- on the backline ... was a 90th-minute substitute at leftback in the Crew’s season opener against D.C.
+2014 (Crew) - through matches played on October 11: Has made 16 appearances -- including 13 starts -- on the backline ... was a 90th- minute substitute at leftback in the Crew’s season opener against D.C.
 United (March 8) ... was a 75th-minute substitute at rightback in the Crew’s first draw of the season at San Jose (April 13) ... made his first start of the season and lined-up at centerback in the match at Portland (May 17) ... made a second consecutive start and earned his 100th career start in the shutout victory over Chicago (May 24) ... started his third consecutive match at centerback in the 3-2 loss at Toronto FC (May 31) ... returned to the starting lineup in the 0-0 shutout at D.C.
-(June 7) ... came on as a second-half substitute at New York (July 12) ...
+(June 7) ... came on as a second-half substitute at New York (July 12) ... came on as a halftime substitute at centerback in the Crew’s international friendly against Crystal Palace FC (July 23) ... started at centerback at Chicago (August 2) and in a shutout effort versus Houston (August 23) ... continued his run in the starting lineup for the club’s next seven League matches ...
 Wahl made one Lamar Hunt U.S. Open Cup appearance, a start at centerback in the Fifth Round match against the Chicago Fire (June 25).

 2013 (Crew): Wahl made 25 appearances, including 19 starts at leftback and six starts at centerback and recorded one assist in his first season with the Black & Gold.
 He made his Crew debut in the start at Chivas USA (March 2) and recorded his first assist in a Crew jersey on Josh Williams’ goal at D.C.
 (March 23).
 Wahl made a substitute appearance in the international friendly against Wigan Athletic (July 13) and made his first start of the season in the centerback role at Montreal (September 14) and started there the final six matches of 2013.
 He made two starts at leftback in the 2013 Lamar Hunt U.S. Open Cup: against Dayton Dutch Lions (May 29) and in the 2-1 loss in the Fourth Round at Chicago (June 13).
 He also made four starts at centerback and scored one goal in MLS Reserve League action, including the game-winner against Dayton (July 10).